guinetn/browserLocalHomepage/app/assets/books/cloud/containers_docker_dockerfile.md

     ADD --chown=1 files* /somedir/
     ADD --chown=10:11 files* /somedir/

+CMD
+    Run any command when the Docker image is started.
+Use only one CMD instruction in a Dockerfile.

 COPY
     copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>